 4. Perform Regular Vehicle Maintenance

 A well-maintained vehicle runs more efficiently and uses less fuel.
-Routine maintenance checks should include:
+Routine maintenance checks should include:- Keeping tires properly inflated (under-inflated tires can increase fuel consumption by 3%)

 - Changing air filters regularly to improve engine efficiency